Death and Nightingales (TV series): Release

 Red Arrow Studios distributed the series, and the first episode premiered on BBC Two on 28 November 2018.
-In the United States, the series will begin airing on Starz on 16 May 2021.
+In the United States, the series began airing on Starz on 16 May 2021.

 Critical reception

-The series was met with lukewarm reviews from critics.
-On the review aggregation website Rotten Tomatoes, the series holds a 73% approval rating with an average rating of 6.0 out of 10 based on 11 reviews.
-Gerard O'Donovan of The Daily Telegraph gave show four stars out of five, calling it "the rarest of dramatic gems - one that pushes and challenges understanding - and it's impossible not to be drawn in."
+The series was met with indifferent reviews from critics.
+On the review aggregation website Rotten Tomatoes, the series holds a 60% approval rating with an average rating of 6.0 out of 10 based on 15 reviews.
+Gerard O'Donovan of The Daily Telegraph gave the show four stars out of five, calling it "the rarest of dramatic gems - one that pushes and challenges understanding - and it's impossible not to be drawn in."
 The Times' Carol Midgley was slightly more critical, deeming it "a heavy drama with lean dialogue and precious little mirth, but I'm being seduced."
-Ed Cumming, writing for The Independent, gave the show three stars out of five, writing "The desired tone, I think, is a kind of Ulster version of Deadwood, a creation parable for the problems of the 20th century, but there is a fine line between powerful and self-parodic."
+Ed Cumming, writing for The Independent, gave the show three stars out of five, saying "The desired tone, I think, is a kind of Ulster version of Deadwood, a creation parable for the problems of the 20th century, but there is a fine line between powerful and self-parodic."